FamilySearch/pewpew/README.md

 ## Changelog
 ### v0.5.11
 Changes:
+- Try Run: Clap no longer allows multiple occurences, it only allows multiple passed on one occurence.
+See [Simplify the takes_value API (range-based takes_values)](https://github.com/clap-rs/clap/issues/2688) and [Clap CHANGELOG](https://github.com/clap-rs/clap/blob/master/CHANGELOG.md#400---2022-09-28).
+This does introduce a bug that if you specify the config file immediately after --include(s) it will think it's part of the --include.
+The user must either pass another option after -i or put the config file before the -i
+- Removed the old Svelte Results Viewer

+Bug fixes:
+- Updated dependencies

+### v0.5.11
+Changes:
 - Added armv7 (Raspberry Pi) and aarch64 (AWS Graviton) builds
 - Due to standard library changes to Durations, [conversions from float to Durations are now rounded rather than truncated](https://github.com/rust-lang/rust/pull/96051)